Monday, June 13, 2022

 A few challenges include:

-Converting to the new environment: Organizations will find that there is initial overhead that might take several months to smoothly transition from an on-premises environment to a cloud-based one.
+Converting to the new environment: Organizations will find that there is initial overhead, and it might take several months to transition smoothly from an on-premises environment to a cloud-based one.
 Although the initial overhead might be frustrating and costly, it's worth the investment for the long-term benefits.

-A change in onboarding: A SOC-as-a-Service affects mainly system administrators and analysts, but it can also affect other new employees.
-By adding layers of security to your cloud and on-premises environment, users and other staff members might have to change the way they access data.
+A change in onboarding: A SOC-as-a-Service mainly affects system administrators and analysts but can also affect other new employees.
+By adding layers of security to your cloud and on-premises environment, users and other staff members might have to change how they access data.
 Users experiencing new changes must be trained to use new security tools.

 Increase in log storage: Any SOC service needs logs to analyze traffic and detect potential threats.
-If you don't have a SOC now, you will need to expand storage reservoirs for log aggregation.
+If you don't have a SOC now, you must expand storage reservoirs for log aggregation.
 SOC tools ingest log data and use it to provide analysts with actionable insights and suggestions to people reviewing network information.

 Conclusion